iSkane

 There's always something to be admired in a consistent band.
 Unless, of course, they're consistently bad.
 But that's not what Anberlin is, at all.
 With the recent release of their latest album, Vital, it made me go back and listen to everything they released again.
 They really knew what they were doing on every single album.
 Every single one was excellent.
 But then there are the ones like Cities (and I'm sure Vital will become this way after a couple more listens).
 The albums that, although don't break from the consistency the band worked so hard to achieve year after year, but only improves on it, making it not only an incredibly solid album, but and album that can be enjoyed for hours on end without break.
 From start to finish, Cities is wonderful.
 The chanting section in the middle of (Fin) is one of the most beautiful and spine chilling moments I've ever experienced in a song.

-Anberlin New Surrender4.0
+Anberlin New Surrender3.5

-Anberlin Dark Is The Way, Light Is A Place4.0
+Anberlin Dark Is the Way, Light Is a Place4.0

 Alexisonfire Old Crows / Young Cardinals3.5

-Alexisonfire Watch Out!4.5
+Alexisonfire Watch Out!4.0

 Alexisonfire Crisis4.5